EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Jobs table

-The job ID is a unique job ID created by the Slurm job submission service, when you submitted the job.
+The job ID is a unique job ID created by the Slurm job scheduler, when you submitted the job.

 !!!
 Note